HoiAlice/HoiAlice.github.io/content/authors/admin/_index.md

     url: https://www.frccsc.ru/frc/ccas

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include natural language processing, efficient deep learning and federated learning.
+bio: My research interests include economics, convex optimisation and it's bizzare variations.
+Also interested in discrete optimisation and quantum-inspired solvers.

 # Interests to show in About widget
 interests:
   - Mathematical Economics.
   - Convex Optimisation and Variational Inequalities.
-  - Discrete Optimisation.
+  - Combinatorial Optimisation.
   - Tensor Nets and Quantum-Inspired Algorithms.

 # Education to show in About widget